 Price: $6 (when on sale) for 100g

 One of the best Chai options you can buy off the shelf at Coles.
-This is very reasonably priced per 100g and the blend is a must have in all Chai lovers pantries.
+It’s reasonably priced per 100g, and the blend is a must have in all Chai lovers pantries.
 It’s a go-to Chai when your favourite one has run out.
-This smells amazing and despite the fact that this blend doesn’t have any ‘chunky’ pieces mixed through the loose leaf, it doesn’t disappoint in flavour.
+It smells amazing and despite the fact that this blend doesn’t have any ‘chunky’ pieces mixed through the loose leaf, it doesn’t disappoint in flavour.
 This is the cheapest Chai I’ve found per 100g and is going to be a Chai I’ll always have stocked in my pantry.

 Blend – The version with the chocolate pieces